pemistahl/pemistahl/README.md

 in Saarbrücken, Germany.
 After my graduation in 2013, I decided against a research career because I like building things that help people now and not in the unforeseeable future.

-Currently, I work for [REWE digital](https://www.rewe-digital.com/en/index.html), a subsidiary of the REWE group, one of Germany's largest food business companies.
 In my free time, I like working on open source projects in the fields of computational linguistics and string processing in general.